kennylarsen/FreeWriteFriday/content/posts/Multiple Relationships.md

 date: "2025-04-24"
 ---

-# Multiple Relationships and Power in Biblical Counselling

 Note: This was originally delivered as a discussion paper for the [BCUK](https:\\www.bcuk.org) roundtable in May 2025.

 ## 1. Blurred Lines and Real Relationships